ucsb-cs8/w20/_lab/lab04.md

  If you do not have a partner, your TAs can pair you up with another student.
 You will switch back and forth between the roles of Driver and Navigator.
 Again, the TAs can help you synchronize this.

-# Step 1: Log on & bring up a terminal window
+# Step 1: Log on and bring up a terminal window

-This is done following the steps you have performed in lab00.

 # Step 2: Create a directory in your cs8 directory named lab04.

-This is done by following the sequence of steps in the first lab (lab00).
-There you created a directory named lab00.
-Now you go through the same steps, but instead of mkdir lab00 you type mkdir lab04 when you are in your directory cs8.
+(Remember the commands `cd`, `ls`, and `mkdir`)

 # Step 3: Start IDLE

-The terminal command for this is idle3.
+The terminal command for this is `idle3`.
 When you have the IDLE window up, you are ready for some programming!

 # Step 4: What to program?

+First, some important background on cryptography.

 Encryption is a procedure that is used to transform a message (referred to as plaintext) in order to prevent anyone except the intended recipient from reading that data.
+The output of the process is called ciphertext, and it should be unintelligible without knowledge of the key and decryption algorithm.

-The result of the process is called ciphertext.
-The reverse procedure of making the encrypted data readable again is called decryption.
-In cryptography, a Caesar cipher is one of the simplest and most widely known encryption algorithms.
-In this algorithm, each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
-For example, with a shift of 4, A would be replaced by E, B would become F, and so on.
+Decryption is the reverse procedure: the process of making the encrypted data readable.

+A Caesar cipher is one of the simplest and most widely known encryption algorithms.
+In this algorithm, each letter of the plaintext is replaced by a letter some fixed number of positions later in the alphabet.
+For example, with a shift number of 4, A would be replaced by E, B would become F, and so on.
+Later in this step, you will figure out how to write a decryption algorithm for the Caesar cipher.

 Functions to Implement: